 Applicants are required to obtain at least three (3) written bids for the items above unless exempted as detailed below.
-In the event that three (3) written bids are not received, proof that the Applicant/Recipient has solicited bids from at least three (3) vendors that can provide the requested service being bid.
+If three (3) written bids are not received, proof that the Applicant/Recipient has solicited bids from at least three (3) vendors that can provide the requested service being bid.

 Applicants must choose the lowest cost, qualified bidder.
-Under this Agreement, 'qualified' means fitted (as by training or experience) for a given purpose; competent; and/or having complied with the specific requirements or precedent conditions necessary to complete work.
+'Qualified' means fitted (as by training or experience) for a given purpose; competent; and/or having complied with the specific requirements or precedent conditions necessary to complete work.